Lecturer Teaching Fellows

 Building Resources for Teaching and Learning

 The Lecturer Teaching Fellows Program at Berkeley provides Lecturers with an exceptional opportunity to work individually, or in teams, to build teaching and learning tools, templates, and resources for both their individual courses and the entire campus community.
 The program supports Fellows in generating dynamic tools and resources for enriching and/or innovating teaching practices on campus.
-The tools and resources generated are highlighted prominently on the Center for Teaching and Learning (CTL) website (http://teaching.berkeley.edu) and disseminated to faculty across campus.
+The tools and resources generated are highlighted prominently on the CTL website and disseminated to faculty across campus.
 Lecturers make outstanding contributions to the high quality of teaching on campus, and this program showcases best practices from this community.

 New and Previous Fellows Eligible to Apply!